Somerset East: Cape Colony under the Second British Occupation

 The Frontier Wars (1779–1879), particularly the Sixth (1834–1836) and Eighth (1850–1853), directly impacted the district.
 Xhosa resistance to land dispossession led to raids and reprisals, with Somerset East serving as a British supply depot.
 Post-war, the area stabilized, but at the cost of Xhosa displacement, exacerbating racial divides.

-During the Second Anglo-Boer War (1899–1902), the town was occupied by British forces under Lord Roberts.
-Post-war reconstruction spurred agricultural modernization, with merino sheep farming solidifying economic primacy.

 The early 20th century brought infrastructural advances.
-The railway reached Somerset East in 1877, linking it to Port Elizabeth and enhancing wool exports.
-The town served as a conservative electoral constituency in the Union of South Africa (1910–1981), consistently returning Afrikaans-speaking National Party members, reflecting its rural, white-dominated polity.
+The railway reached Somerset East in 1902, linking it to Port Elizabeth and enhancing wool exports.
+The town served as a conservative electoral constituency from 1910 to 1981, consistently returning Afrikaans-speaking National Party members, reflecting its rural, white-dominated polity.

-Under apartheid (1948–1994), Somerset East epitomized segregated rural life.
-The Group Areas Act enforced racial zoning, confining Black and Coloured residents to townships like Rayton.
-Agricultural labor, dominated by Xhosa migrants, faced exploitative conditions, while forced removals from nearby farms echoed broader dispossessions.
-The 1960s saw minor resistance, including strikes by farmworkers, but the district remained a National Party stronghold.

 Culturally, the town nurtured talents like artist Walter Battiss (1906–1982), born locally, whose modernist works drew on Xhosa motifs and rock art.
-Institutions like the Somerset East Museum (housed in the old parsonage) preserved frontier artifacts, including Slagtersnek relics, fostering a narrative centered on white settler heritage.
+Institutions like the Somerset East Museum (housed in the old parsonage) preserved frontier artifacts, including Slachter's Nek relics, fostering a narrative centered on white settler heritage.

+Renaming Somerset East to KwaNojoli

-In March 2023, the town was officially renamed KwaNojoli, honoring Xhosa etymology tied to Chief Yese of the AmaQhayi clan and the area's pre-colonial significance, particularly the legacy of Nojoli.
+In March 2023 the town was officially renamed KwaNojoli, honoring Xhosa etymology and the area's pre-colonial significance, particularly the legacy of Nojoli.
+Documented oral histories depict Nojoli as a real 18th-century Thembu princess (daughter of Nkosi Ndungwana), who married Xhosa chief Rharhabe and became his inkosikazi enkulu (great wife).
+The publication asserts she lived at Rharhabe's Great Kraal (iDlelo) "under the foot of Boschberg," with the mountain itself named Intaba kaNojoli ("Nojoli's Mountain") after her.
+This ties the area's "spiritual and communal ties" to her legacy.

 The change, approved by the South African Geographical Names Council, sparked debate: proponents viewed it as restorative justice, while critics decried erasure of colonial history.
 Community dialogues, facilitated by groups like the Jakes Gerwel Foundation, highlighted racial tensions but fostered cohesion.
 Abel Boyce Piki's advocacy was instrumental, with his efforts culminating in the name's revival just before his passing in 2024.